jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 framework, a modular attack toolkit that can penetrate OT networks and attack devices.
-This highly customizable framework applies to popular PLC protocols, reducing the attackers research lead time to attack OT and critical infrastructure.
-The toolkit can issue commands to change configurations, manipulate outputs, implant backdoors, issue vulnerabilities, upload ladder logic, and initiate DoS attacks.500\+manufacturers supporting architectures spread across millions of devices worldwide
+This highly customizable framework applies to popular PLC protocols, reducing the attacker’s research lead time to attack OT and critical infrastructure.
+The toolkit can issue commands to change configurations, manipulate outputs, implant backdoors, issue vulnerabilities, upload ladder logic, and initiate DoS attacks.

+500\+

+manufacturers supporting
+architectures spread across
+millions of devices worldwide
-Our research on the Incontroller framework found a module that could crash a specific vendors PLC.
+Our research on the Incontroller framework found a module that could crash a specific vendor’s PLC.
 We also discovered 15 new zero\- day vulnerabilities in the CODESYS runtime during our extensive CODESYS SDK research.
 Note 3 CODESYS is a platform\-independent software framework